 Organic brown sugar: Adds more moisture and caramel-y flavor than cane sugar.

 All-purpose flour.
 Necessary for structure.
-We have not had good results when using gluten-free flour, but you can try my gluten-free kabocha squash banana bread for a similar flavor profile.
+I have not had good results when using gluten-free flour and would not recommend it, but some comments have given it a try with mixed-results.

 Step-by-step instructions